-These cookies look like lace and taste like crisp caramel!
-Many years ago, when I was teaching a dessert class, one of my students asked me if one had to use a toothpick to make the holes in the cookies.
-Watch these cookies bake the first time you make them.
-You can see the holes materialize before your very eyes!
+Lace cookies look like lace and taste like crisp caramel!
+Many years ago, when I was teaching a dessert class, one of my students asked me if one had to use a toothpick tiny holes materialize before your very eyes!

-Don’t make these cookies if you are in a rush.
-Take the time to make just six or eight at a time and to let them cool properly.
+Take your time to make just six or eight cookies at a time and let them cool properly.

 Note: Don’t make these on a humid day because they won’t remain crisp.

 Prep time: 20 minutes

 - 2/3 cup Dark Brown Sugar firmly packed

 - 1 cup finely chopped pecans roasted and unsalted